reactioncommerce/docs/how-tos/emit-and-listen-to-events.md

 ### Function parameters and options

 - *Event name*: The first argument is the event name, as a string.
 There is currently no limit to what event name you can emit, but generally try to follow established patterns for naming.
-See events table below.
 - *Payload*: The second argument, the `payload`, should always be an object, and not an entity object.
 Rather than passing `order` in directly, pass it in an object: `{ order }`, so that more fields can be added or removed from the payload more easily.
 - *Option arguments*: The last argument is an array of arguments to pass to each function from `payload`.

-- *Using `await`*: Using the method with `await` will not resolve until all registered handler methods have resolved.
+> **Note**: Using `await`*: Using the method with `await` will not resolve until all registered handler methods have resolved.

 ## Emit an app event